Council tax discounts and exemptions for severe mental impairment

-To receive a discount or exemption on your Council Tax bill you must be eligible but not necessarily in receipt of any of the following qualifying benefits.
+To receive a discount or exemption on your Council Tax bill you must be entitled to one of the following qualifying benefits.
 If you live alone you will receive full exemption.
 If you live with one adult, the bill will be reduced by 25%, however, if you are severely mentally impaired and live with 2 or more adults, the bill will not be reduced.

 - Incapacity benefit or employment and support allowance.

 - The care component of a disability living allowance payable at the middle or higher rate.

 - An increase in the rate of disablement pension for constant attendance.

 - Disability working allowance.

 - Income Support which includes a disability premium.

 - Universal credit which includes an amount for limited capability for work or work related activity.

 If everyone in a household is severely mentally impaired, no council tax has to be paid.

 If you are unable to access this form please contact us using the button below.